woossi0/suite/docs/usermanual/source/intro/extensions.rst

 * **Red Hat-based Linux**: Extensions can be installed by via :ref:`packages <intro.installation.redhat.packages>`.

 For users of Boundless Suite for Application Servers, please `contact Boundless <http://boundlessgeo.com/about-us/contact/>`_ to receive access to the extensions and information on how to install them.

-.. note:: Most of these extensions only available with `Boundless Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
-For more information on Boundless Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.

 .. _intro.extensions.appschema:

 App Schema
 ----------

-.. note:: Boundless Suite Enterprise only.

 The Application Schema (or App Schema) extension allows the ability to apply a mapping from a simple data store such as a shapefile or database table to one or more complex feature types, conforming to a GML application schema.